#pathtozerocarbon, #sustainability

 2. Avoid leakage.
 Protecting a forest from clear-cut logging, for example, is not effective if a nearby parcel is clear cut in place of the one being protected.

 4. Permanent, Low-Risk or include end of life scenarios.
 Since many carbon negative calculations are based on future scenarios, risk and end of life scenarios should be integrated into the calculations as well as the benefits of carbon storage.
 Planting trees to sequester carbon, for example, includes some risk that trees are harvested early or are burned in wildfires.
-A range of discount rates (perhaps 0%-3%) can also be used to show uncertainty in the future (but not to make future carbon emissions seem unimportant).
+A range of discount rates (perhaps 0%-3%) can also be used to show uncertainty in the future (but not to make future carbon pollution seem unimportant).

 6. Third-party verified.
 A trusted third party, with no perverse financial incentive, should verify the claims.
+Many companies verifying claims have incentives to reduce standards to increase their volume.

 7. Transparent.
-All of this information should be readily available to the public alongside any claim.
+All of this information should be readily available to the public alongside any claim

 Most of the carbon offset options that LMN reviewed as part of researching this article did not meet many of the above criteria.

-Carbon Avoidance and Removal Types
+Carbon Reduction and Removal Types

 • Renewable energy can displace dirty energy, taking credit for carbon reductions, see the section below on this subject.

 • Providing cleaner cookstoves is a popular carbon offset project.
-Cleaner fuel sources can reduce air pollution (with significant health improvement) as well as total carbon emissions.
+Cleaner fuel sources can reduce air pollution (with significant health improvement) as well as total carbon pollution.
 Like all offsets, ensuring that all criteria are met and that people continue to use the cookstoves and are better off in all ways is critical.

 • This searchable list is one of many that shows the breadth of carbon offset projects.
 Many do not meet the criteria listed above that we believe are essential for carbon neutrality goals.